comp0160/comp0160.github.io/coursework-nojekyll.md

 6. **Conclusion & Future Work**: What have you learned?
 Suggest possible improvements for future iterations of this process.

 **IMPORTANT: Submissions are anonymised.
 DO NOT include your name anywhere in the report, including the filename.**

-## Use of Generative AI

-This coursework falls under [Category 2](https://www.ucl.ac.uk/teaching-learning/generative-ai-hub/using-ai-tools-assessment#%20AI%20tools%20can%20be%20used%20in%20an%20assistive%20role*) of the UCL classification of assignments with respect to Generative AI: you may use AI tools in an assistive capacity, but the substance of the work must be yours.

-Specifically, the following uses are allowed:

-* Assistance with grammar, spelling and prose style for text originally written by you
-* Simple data analysis, summary statistics, graph plotting
-* Generation of exemplar or placeholder images

-The following uses are **not** allowed:

-* Writing any significant part of the report from scratch
-* Suggesting functionality
-* Generating interface layouts
-* Identifying usability problems
-* Coming up with arguments to justify design choices
-* Simulating user feedback

-For example, if you are designing a photo editing app you could use MidJourney or DALL-E to generate the image being edited, but not to sketch the user interface of the app.

-If you are still unclear whether your intended use of GenAI is permitted, [ask](mailto:m.caldwell@ucl.ac.uk?subject=COMP0160 Coursework).

-**IMPORTANT: You must provide a statement in your report explicitly documenting all uses of GenAI, specifying the systems and/or models used and what they were used for.
-This statement counts towards your page and word limits.
-It is not worth any marks in itself.**

 ## <a name="marking"></a>Marking Criteria